City urges caution after mountain lion spotted at Lodi Lake Park

 LODI, Calif.
-(KTXL) – City officials in Lodi has issued a warning ahead of the weekend to not visit Lodi Lake Park alone after a mountain lion was recently spotted at the park.
+(KTXL) – City officials in Lodi have issued a warning ahead of the weekend to not visit Lodi Lake Park alone after a mountain lion was recently spotted at the park.

 The sighting made some visitors feel uneasy.